TelegramBots/book/src/2/send-msg/media-msg.md

 ```

 Note that media groups can't have reply markup.
 The caption must be set on one of the media (usually the first)

+### Receiving a media group (album)

+When your bot [receives updates](../../3/updates/README.md) for a media group, it will appear as separate messages _(one per media, usually consecutive)_ having the same `MediaGroupId` property.

+You should collect them progressively as you receive those messages.
+There is no way to know how many medias are in the album, so here are some techniques:
+- look for consecutive messages in that chat with same `MediaGroupId` and stop when it's not the same
+- stop after 10 medias in the group (maximum)
+- use a timeout of a few seconds not receiving new messages in that chat to determine the end